 2. Call Emergency Services

 Calling 911 is the fastest way to request an ambulance and get a police officer to the scene.

 The officer will assess the accident and document the event in a report.
 A police report is critical to building your case.

 3. Seek Medical Attention

 Always seek medical attention — even if you think you’ll be fine without it.
 A doctor will treat your injuries and uncover issues you may not yet be aware of.

-Also, keep in mind that your adrenaline is running high after a collision.
+Also, remember that your adrenaline is running high after a collision.
 You may not be thinking straight.
-For this reason, get to a doctor as soon as you can and save all documents and expenses.
+For this reason, get to a doctor as soon as possible and save all documents and expenses.

 4. Take Pictures

 If possible, take pictures of the accident scene.
 If you’re traveling with someone who hasn’t sustained an injury, have them take photos of your car and the other vehicle.

 Take up-close shots of any injuries like bruises or cuts.
 All of this can serve as valuable evidence when building your case.